diana-hep/oamap/README.rst

     stars._cache.arraylist

-The slots that are filled with arrays are the ones you've viewed above.
-Note that these arrays don't all have the same length, as they would if this dataset could be represented as a rectangular table.
+The slots that are filled with arrays are the ones you've viewed.
+Note that these arrays don't all have the same length, as they would if this dataset were as a rectangular table.
 There are more planets than stars,

 .. code-block:: python